seaneff/data-science-basics-2023/README.md

 This workshop is part of the [2023 Georgetown University Health Diplomacy Training Initiative](https://ghss.georgetown.edu/health-diplomacy-training-initiative/#) led by the [Center for Health Science and Security](https://ghss.georgetown.edu/).

-No prior programming experience is necessary for this course, though to follow along with course materials, participants will require access to a laptop or computer.
+No prior programming experience is necessary for this course, though to follow along with course materials, participants will require access to a fully charged laptop or computer.

 ---